 CONTRACTOR LABOR MISCHARGING

 OIGI continued to address issues of contractor labor mischarging through outreach efforts with industry and a fraud survey that was provided to the NGA workforce.
-One labor mischarging case, summarized below, that was worked with the Department of Justice resulted in a major recovery of funds.
-OIGI also received a number of contractor self-disclosure letters from NGA contractors.
+One labor mischarging case, summarized below, resulted in the recovery of funds.